| FAQ - Noise and/or Hum...The Audere preamp has a very low noise level which allows it to capture

 However one point of entry for external

+noise is often over looked - the pickup cavities.
 This source of noise problem is fairly easy to identify in it's most common

 form.
 When you are touching either the controls or strings on your